 #4.
 Cybersecurity testing: Are the payments safe enough?

-In 2021, online payment fraud increased by 208% in the run-up to Black Friday while the average cost of a data breach reached $4.24 million.
-What to expect during the event this year, in case your software isn’t prepared for attacks?
+In 2022, Kaspersky detected 38,596,555 phishing attacks targeting users of online shopping platforms while the average cost of a data breach reached $4.45 million.
+What to expect during Black Friday and Cyber Monday this year, in case your software isn’t prepared for attacks?